goerz/docs_versions_menu/docs/command.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, the label for each folder that appears in the menu is simply the
 name of the folder.
-The "latest stable release", identified by
+The "latest public release", identified by
 :option:`--latest` (the latest public release by default), has
-" (latest public release)" appended.
+" (latest)" appended.
 This can be customized with the
 :option:`--suffix-latest`.

+Note that Read-the-Docs uses "(latest)" to refer to the latest development
+version (usually ``master``), and labels the latest public release as
+"(stable)".
+You may use ``--suffix-latest=" (stable)"`` to emulate
+Read-the-Docs' behavior.

 More generally, the :option:`--label` option may be used to define label
 templates for specific groups of folders.
 The :option:`--label` receives two